itzkou/folio/content/jobs/Scout2018/index.md

 url: 'http://mobilepowered.tn/'
 ---

-- Worked with a team of designers and full-stack engineers to build a crowdsourced parcel delivery app
+- Worked with a team of designers and full-stack engineers to build a crowdsourced parcel delivery app called Fisaa.
-- Interfaced with clients on a weekly basis, providing technological expertise
+- Interfaced with clients on a weekly basis, providing technological expertise.